 Taxis become extremely convenient when you’ve been partying all night long and you can’t be bothered finding your way back via public transport.

-It is advisable to only use licensed taxi services which are found at taxi ranks located around the city.
+It is advisable to only use licensed taxi services which are found at taxi ranks located around the city or hail a ride on Uber.
 You can recognise an official taxi service by its blue licence plates and the lights on top of the car’s roof.
 You can find a list of official taxi operators and more information on what to expect from taxi services in Amsterdam HERE.

 The cost of the journey varies depending on your destination, you can use this calculator to estimate your fare.